-- Should arrange cleansing workers to regularly collect recyclables from different recycling points within the premises and deliver them to the locations for the temporary storage of recyclables before they are collected by recyclers, and maintain cleanliness and hygiene of the recycling points. - May designate several recyclables temporary storage areas in the central refuse collection points for the proper storage of different types of recyclables while awaiting collection by recyclers.
-When necessary, cleansing workers may be instructed to sort and clean the recyclables to ensure that they are suitable for subsequent handling. - Should discuss the recycling arrangements with recyclers (e.g., types of recycling facilities (bins/boxes/bags), number and locations of recycling facilities, collection frequency, etc.), review the arrangements from time to time and make corresponding adjustments on the collection frequency according to the amount of recyclables, so as to avoid overflowing of recycling facilities and cater the needs of tenants.
+- Should arrange cleansing workers to regularly collect recyclables from different recycling points within the premises and deliver them to the locations for the temporary storage of recyclables before they are collected by recyclers, and maintain cleanliness and hygiene of the recycling points. - May designate several temporary recyclables storage areas in the central refuse collection points for the proper storage of different types of recyclables while awaiting collection by recyclers.
+When necessary, cleansing workers may be instructed to sort and clean the recyclables to ensure that they are suitable for subsequent handling.